JohnnysEmporium/web_server_hangman/readme.md

+### Web Server information
+This configuration will launch a web server that's hosting a web server application written in Python-Django with postrgreSQL database. *You can access it on port 8000*

 ### About included SSH Keys
 Keys were added intentionally to ease setup for demo/test environment as well as quick connection via SSH.
 They're not used anywhere outside this project.